 - The first is a set of example products.
 This includes a representative set of products that would exist within an archive (e.g., character table, binary table, document, etc.). - The second set is a complete archive.
-This includes all products that would comprise a complete PDS4 archive (e.g., archive\bundle, collections, collection inventories, readme, errata, and basic products).
+This includes all products that would comprise a complete PDS4 archive (e.g., archive_bundle, collections, collection inventories, readme, errata, and basic products).
 The archive is presented in a directory structure required of an archive.

-This material was originally archived under PDS and is representative of a PDS3 dataset migrated to become a PDS4 "example" archive (i.e., the products within the "example" archive use "identifiers" that identify the products as "example.DPH" products (i.e., the "identifiers" are not representative of what an actual science archive would use).
+This material was originally archived under PDS and is representative of a PDS3 dataset migrated to become a PDS4 "example" archive.
+Consequently, the products within the "example" archive use "identifiers" that identify the products as "example.DPH" products (i.e., the "identifiers" are not representative of what an actual science archive would use).

-This was intentional so that these products could be registered with the PDS registry service and as such searchable as "example products" and an "example archive".
+This is intentional and allows these products to be registered with the PDS registry service and searchable as "example products" and "example archive".